chalzie/product-aggregator/README.md

 ### Data model

 Products - each product corresponds to a real world product you can buy
 id:
 name: string
 description: string

 Offers - each offer represents a product offer being sold for some price somewhere

-is:
+id:
 price: integer
 items_in_stock: integer

 #### Relations